JurgenLB/Appversion/README.md

 # Appversion
 retrieving Version from App in Appstore

-can be used as module
+can be used as module,
 output is 'string'
 <class 'str'>
 "Version 1.16.0"